Why Charleston Contractors Are Adopting the '5-Minute Rule' for Customer Responses

 Before we dive into the solution, let's acknowledge why this is so hard for local contractors.
 You're not sitting at a desk waiting for the phone to ring.
 You're:

-And here's what makes it worse: 35-40% of all contractor leads come in after business hours.
+And here's what makes it worse: a large share of contractor leads come in after business hours.
 Someone's air conditioning fails at 8 PM on a Tuesday.
 Their water heater starts leaking at 10 PM on Friday night.
 They're searching Google for "emergency plumber near me" at midnight because they have a crisis that can't wait until Monday morning.

-If you're not answering those calls—or at minimum capturing those leads immediately—you're leaving almost half of your potential business on the table.
+If you're not answering those calls—or at minimum capturing those leads immediately—you're leaving a big chunk of your potential business on the table.

 The Real Cost of Slow Response Times